dcamper/terraform-azurerm-hpcc-aks/README.md

 1. Issue `terraform init` to initialize the Terraform modules.
 1. Decide how you want to supply option values to the module during invocation.
 There are two possibilities:
 	1. Invoke the `terraform apply` command and enter values for each option as Terraform prompts for it, then enter `yes` at the final prompt to begin building the cluster.
 	1. **Recommended:**  Create a `terraform.tfvars` file containing the values for each option, invoke `terraform apply`, then enter `yes` at the final prompt to begin building the cluster.
-The easiest way to do that is to edit the sample file:
+The easiest way to do that is to copy the sample file and then edit the copy:
 		* `cp examples/sample.tfvars terraform.tfvars`
 1. After the Kubernetes cluster is deployed, your local `kubectl` tool can be used to interact with it.
 At some point during the deployment `kubectl` will acquire the login credentials for the cluster and it will be the current context (so any `kubectl` commands you enter will be directed to that cluster by default).